-- Enter the password(s) for the root login accounts of all modules you are upgrading into CNUT or Prizm. - 2.
-"Refresh/Discover Entire Network" to display information on your network elements, and auto-detect all your SMs. - Add the Canopy 8.2.2 .pkg2 to CNUT or Prizm: CANOPY822\DES.pkg2 (or CANOPY822\AES.pkg2 for AES modules). - 4.
-Just before doing any updates, use "Refresh/Discover" to confirm all SMs are active before upgrading. - 5.
-Choose the elements you wish to update at this time a selection of elements, a network branch, or the entire network.
-Most operators will plan to gain experience by upgrading a

-- portion of their network at a time, depending on network size and their own operations procedures. - 6.
+- 1. Enter the password(s) for the root login accounts of all modules you are upgrading into CNUT or Prizm. - 2.
+"Refresh/Discover Entire Network" to display information on your network elements, and auto-detect all your SMs. - 3.
+For CNUT or Prizm 3.0, add CANOPY824_DES.pkg2 (or CANOPY824_AES.pkg2 for AES modules) to the managed packages. - 4.
+For Prizm 3.1, add CANOPY824_DES.pkg3 (or CANOPY824_AES.pkg3 for AES modules) to the managed packages. - 5.
+Just before doing any updates, use "Refresh/Discover" to confirm all SMs are active before upgrading. - Choose the elements you wish to update at this time a selection of elements, a network branch, or the entire network.
+Most operators will plan to gain experience by upgrading a portion of their network at a time, depending on network size and their own operations procedures. - 7.
 Use Prizm or CNUT to confirm use of SM Auto-update, as appropriate.
-With SM Auto-update, the SMs are updated by their AP instead of by CNUT, which significantly reduces the time needed for updating an entire network.
-In addition, SM Auto-update must be used to update any SMs who have their Network Accessibility set to "Local", as these SMs are not addressable by CNUT or Prizm over the network. - 7.
-"Update", and monitor the update's progress through the Network Tree. - 8.
+With SM Autoupdate, the SMs are updated by their AP instead of by CNUT, which significantly reduces the time needed for updating an entire network.
+In addition, SM Auto-update must be used to update any SMs who have their Network Accessibility set to "Local", as these SMs are not addressable by CNUT or Prizm over the network. - 8.
+"Update", and monitor the update's progress through the Network Tree. - 9.
 Allow the update to run, leaving CNUT/Prizm active, until all involved SMs are upgraded.
 Note, an AP enabled for Auto-update - updates all registered or registering P7/8/9 SMs needing upgrading - waits for 20 minutes of no activity - updates all registered or registering P10 SMs needing upgrading - waits for 20 minutes of inactivity - then continues this alternating cycle until Auto-update is disabled (using CNUT or Prizm) or the AP is rebooted.